If you buy products through the links on this page, we may earn a commission. Learn more about our process.

-- Minor cannabinoids: CBN, CBC, and other beneficial cannabinoids that are present in smaller amounts than CBD.
+- Minor cannabinoids: CBN, CBG, and other beneficial cannabinoids that are present in smaller amounts than CBD.

-- Hemp: a non-intoxicating variety of cannabis with low THC levels (0.3% or less).
+- Hemp: a non-intoxicating variety of cannabis plants with low THC levels (0.3% or less).

-- Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed.
+- Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed (may contain trace amounts).

 - CBD isolate: pure CBD with all other hemp compounds removed.